site24x7/plugins/sap_hana_database/README.md

  In the above, fill in the System ID, Instance number and hostname with applicable details.

+- Move the directory "sap_hana_database" under the Site24x7 Linux Agent plugin directory:

+		Linux             ->   /opt/site24x7/monagent/plugins/

-The agent will automatically execute the plugin within five minutes and send performance data to the Site24x7 data center
+The agent will automatically execute the plugin within five minutes and user can see the plugin monitor under Site24x7 > Plugins > Plugin Integrations.

 ### Performance Metrics